How Chanel Iman’s Adjusting Her Self-Care Routine During Pregnancy

 Health-Conscious Eating

-For me, I work [self care] in by eating very healthy everyday.
-Three times a day, I’ll have a healthy breakfast, lunch, then a nice dinner.
-I grew up on soul food and that use to be my favorite, but as much as I love those foods, I’ve become a little more health-conscious.
-Now, I gear more to healthy dishes like steamed vegetables and healthy delicious salads.
+For me, I work [self-care] in by eating very healthy every day, three times a day.
+I’ll have a healthy breakfast, lunch, then a nice dinner.
+I grew up on soul food, and that used to be my favorite, but as much as I love those foods, I’ve become a little more health-conscious.
+Now, I gear more toward healthy dishes like steamed vegetables and healthy delicious salads.

-We have a chef Monday through Friday and he’s been making vegan and veggie-based meals that are so well seasoned, they taste exactly like meat.
+We have a chef Monday through Friday, and he’s been making vegan and veggie-based meals that are so well seasoned, they taste exactly like meat.
 We’ll have a vegan meal about once a week.
 That’s something new for me.
-I’m not vegetarian at all, but I’m now open to having nice healthy, vegan meals.
+I’m not vegetarian at all, but I’m now open to having nice healthy vegan meals.
 I also like to eat a salad before the meals he serves.
 He makes really good avocado salad, watermelon salads — just a mix of lots veggies and proteins.

-‘Less is More’ Beauty
+‘Less Is More’ Beauty

 As far as skin care goes, I’m very simple with the products that I use.
-I wash my face everyday with Dermalogica Special Cleansing Gel and moisturize my face with Ponds Facial Moisturizer.
+I wash my face every day with Dermalogica Special Cleansing Gel and moisturize my face with Ponds Facial Moisturizer.
 Even my makeup artist is surprised that I use Ponds for moisturizer.
-I carry Rosebud Perfume Company Rosebud Salve in my purse everyday.
+I carry Rosebud Perfume Company Rosebud Salve in my purse every day.
 I’m not into big products and stuff like that.
 For me, washing my face and putting on moisturizer is enough.
 It’s easy for me to take care of my skin.

 The other thing I do for my skin is put on my New Era Cap to protect my face when I go out in the sun to keeping it healthy and glowing.
 I’ve been wearing the brand forever and would wear the hats to games before I started working with the company.
 I’m so grateful to work with them—it’s something that my whole family can wear and a way for me to support my husband in style.
 Most of the time I wear the New Era Cap New York Giants Fitted Cap or New Era Cap New York Giants Cuff Knit beanie, depending on how the weather.
 If I’m traveling in the airport, I wear the New Era Cap New York Yankees Fitted Cap.
 Those are the hats I wear the most.
 Most days after a shower and basic care, I like to treat my skin with coconut oil, brush my hair with Rene Furterer Karité Nutri Repairing Serum and put on clothes that uplift me and are super comfy.